Ayan Kumar Bhunia

 We scrutinise an important observation plaguing scene-level sketch research -- that a

 significant portion of scene sketches are ``partial".
-A quick pilot study reveals: (i) a scene
+A quick pilot study reveals: (i) a

 sketch does not necessarily contain all objects in the corresponding photo, due to the